 Identifying Health Improvements Made Easy

-With over ten years expertise in the sector, we haven risen to this challenge by establishing the new Australian Primary Care Collaboration (APCC).
-This Collaboration consists of membership from leading health care organisations to ensure the consistent collection of national quality and safety health care measurement sets, supporting front line teams to improve the delivery of effective, safe and efficient patient-centred care.
+With over ten years expertise in the sector, we have risen to this challenge.
+The Improvement Foundation works collaboratively with leading health care organisations to oversee the development and evolution of national quality and safety health care measurement sets.
+These nationally consistent measures are key to supporting front line teams to improve the delivery of effective, safe and efficient patient-centred care.

 Working Collaboratively with PHNs

-PHNs are invited to get involved in expanding the national measurement set.
-By working together, we will be able to identify measurement gaps and develop suitable indicators so that data can be shared in a nationally consistent format amongst primary and secondary care.
-Your support of the APCC will provide the health care sector with a consistent framework to measure the improvement of chronic diseases, improving the safety and quality of health care across the nation.
+Peak bodies, including PHNs, are invited to get involved in expanding the national measurement set.
+By working together, we can identify measurement gaps and develop suitable indicators to measure the improvement of chronic diseases; improving the safety and quality of health care delivery.